-Review of ColoVista Country Club in Bastrop, Texas
+Review of ColoVista Golf Club in Bastrop, Texas

 The fairways on the front are open and you can let it rip but on the back nine you might want to keep the big dog in the bag and play more strategically.
 The back is tight, tree lined, and rolling.
 Some beautiful homes can come into play on a couple of the holes on the back.
-Considering what ColoVista Golf Club has been through, the fairways are in fair to good shape and getting better from what we heard.
+Considering what ColoVista Golf Club has been through, the fairways as you might expect are in relatively poor shape (bare spots, a mixture of weeds and grass, and firm), but getting better from what we heard.

-The greens have been redone and they are firm and still maturing.
-They are a tad bumpy, run very fast, and have plenty of contour, slope, and subtle breaks that caused us to 3 putt several holes.
+The greens have been redone in 2013 and they are firm, run a tad slow, and have plenty of slope and contour that can cause some three putts!
 They range in size from average to large and some are raised and quite a few are guarded.

 ColoVista has a great Stay & Play with 24 one bedroom units that overlook the 2nd hole.
 Read about our Stay & Play at ColoVista to learn more.

-The practice facilities are ok, food is very limited, and the club house has a very limited supply of the basics.
+The practice facilities are ok, food is limited to dogs and crackers, the pro shop has a small supply of the basics, and the facilities are a little dated.
 Service is good and very friendly.

 Here's How Texas Outside Determines the Scorecard Rating